 The development of this online tool began with determining how to extract and depict the spatial narrative contained within the Photoarchive’s catalog.
 Image provenance data was collected and then grouped into trip datasets by year, with each record corresponding to a work of art photographed during a specific research tour.
 Information such as the bibliographic reference number, collection or institution housing the original work at the time of the trip, the collection’s address, and the name of the photographer were obtained for all the images and stored in a series of Microsoft Excel tables.
 Additional image metadata, such as the title of the painting or sculpture, the artist, and the object’s date of creation, were obtained using a custom web-scrapping script written using Python 3.7.
 In total, this process yielded 1,341 negatives spread across nine trips that took place between 1933 and 1961.

 In designing the web map application, the main objectives were to make a tool that was intuitive, easy to use, and integrated with the Frick digital catalog.
 The point clustering provides a means of keeping the map clean and uncluttered at all zoom scales.
 The tag filter tool enables the user to explore image data by region and year and trace the path of each research trip.
-The popups for each point location provide a simple and clear display of the image and important metadata and allow for easy navigation to the Primo catalog and related Photoarchive resources.
+The popups for each point location provide a simple and clear display of the image and important metadata and allow for easy navigation to our catalog and related Photoarchive resources.
 To date, this project has provided an application framework that is lightweight and easy to alter and enhance.

 Description: (c) The children all have yellow-brown hair and blue eyes.
 They are dressed alike in dark green suits with gold buttons and white ruffled collars, and black boots.
 The first child holds a spray of cherries, the second a pink rose, and the third a brown basket with yellow and pink roses with green leaves.
 The dog is black and holds in his mouth a green bird with red head.
 Brownish olive-green wall recessed at right to disclose a window from which may be seen a landscape with trees.
 Brown floor.